qazuor/reactFormToolkit/README.md

 - [ ] Add Form generation from schema feature
 - [ ] Add more internationalized texts
 - [ ] Add more languages
-- [ ] Create a demo website

 ### In Progress

 - [ ] UI
   - [ ] support components libraries (shadcn, mantine, MUI, etc)
 - [ ] Validation
-  - [ ] make errors msg more flexible and configurable
+  - [ ] Add Toast as an option to show errors
+- [ ] Create a demo website

 ### Done ✓